-- To demonstrate good internal citizenship by undertaking PDRs and promoting staff development, and by participating in the recruitment, mentoring and support of more junior colleagues as appropriate; - To participate in the activities of School committees and undertake a leadership or administrative role at School/Faculty/Department level, as appropriate; - To play a substantive role in ensuring the continued and growing leadership of the Faculty and the School in the field of Health Policy Analysis and through the development of the Policy and Leadership Institute.
+- To demonstrate good internal citizenship by undertaking PDRs and promoting staff development, and by participating in the recruitment, mentoring and support of more junior colleagues as appropriate; - 2.
+To participate in the activities of School committees and undertake a leadership or administrative role at School/Faculty/Department level, as appropriate; - To take an active role in UK-PHRST management as part of the Senior Management Team - 4.
+To support research governance for the UK-PHRST through convening and chairing the Technical Steering Committee